RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Notes-for-compiling-on-Windows.md

 ## These are initial rough notes for compiling on Windows

-Haven't yet managed to figure get it working, but am making progress.
-So, keeping notes here in the meantime. :smile:
+Managed to get it working, but haven't written down the process (yet), which I'll start on tomorrow.

+In the meantime, these are my initial notes below. :smile:

 ### Software being used